 - Overstatement of Revenue to show fictitious growth in the company

 - Understatement of Expenses to inflate the profit of the company

 - Understatement of Liabilities to show a better picture of the company

-These result in increased net worth of the company and provides more stable picture of the company.
+These result in an increased net worth of the company and provide a more stable picture of the company.